douglasdavis/pygram11/docs/req.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-When building from source, all you need is a C++ compiler with C++11 support and a pre-existing NumPy installation.
-The ``setup.py`` script will test to see if OpenMP is available during compilation and linking of the backend extenstion module.
-If it's not available then the installation will crash.
+When building from source, all you need is a C++ compiler with C++11 support.
+The ``setup.py`` script will test to see if OpenMP is available.
+If it's not, then the installation will abort.
 Most Linux distributions with modern GCC versions should provide OpenMP automatically (search the web to see how to install OpenMP from your distribution's package manager).
-On macOS you'll want to install ``libomp`` from Homebrew to use OpenMP with the Clang compiler shipped with macOS.
+On macOS you'll want to install ``libomp`` from Homebrew to use OpenMP with the Clang compiler shipped by Apple.

 Install Options
 ---------------